BladeFireLight/WindowsImageTools/docs/en-US/New-UnattendXml.md

 ```

 ### -UserAccount

-User account/password to create and add to Administators group
+User account/password to create and add to Administrators group

 ```yaml
 Type: PSCredential[]